Rajah & Tann: History

 In January 2017, the Rajah & Tann Asia network absorbed Gatmaytan Yap Patacsil Gutierrez & Protacio (C&G Law) as its member firm in the Philippines.

 In 2019, Patrick Ang succeeded Eng Beng Lee as the managing partner with Rebecca Chew being appointed the deputy managing partner of the firm.
 In 2022, the firm announced a new management team including appointing Ng Kim Beng and Kelvin Poon as joint deputy managing partners supporting Patrick Ang, the duo replacing Rebecca Chew.
 As part of the broader leadership transition, it was also announced that Adrian Wong also succeeded Leong Kah Wah as the head of disputes, with Vikram Nair serving as deputy head.

 In July 2024, Rajah & Tann is set to expand its presence in China for the first time in 21 years.
 The firm will inaugurate a new office in Shenzhen, which is scheduled to open in the fourth quarter of the year.
 This expansion marks a significant return to the Chinese market for Rajah & Tann, reflecting the firm's strategic focus on enhancing its footprint in key Asian markets.
 The Shenzhen office will be led by Hew Kian Heong, who will co-lead the firm's practice in China with Linda Qiao who heads the Shanghai office.

 In February 2025, Rajah & Tann appointed Ng Kim Beng as its new Managing Partner.
+In 2025, the Straits Times also reported that Rajah & Tann topped its list of the 100 top law firms in Singapore.